shivannis/xandr-docs-public/xandr-docs/articles/invest/supported-vast-features.md

 # Microsoft Invest - Supported VAST features

-The Xandr platform supports a variety of VAST features such as skipoffset and ad verification.
+The Microsoft Advertising platform supports a variety of VAST features such as skipoffset and ad verification.
 Our VAST features are compatible with certain VAST versions.
 VAST versions 2.0 through 4.0 support backwards feature compatibility.
 However, if a publisher doesn't support a particular VAST version, then implementation of certain features on that publisher's player won't be possible.

 The following table provides feature descriptions and indicates the VAST versions that are supported: